ssulkuma/roger-skyline-1/README.md

 Port 2211
 ...
 ```
-And to disable possible root login via ssh, I add the new rule:
+And to disable possible root login and password authentication via ssh, I modify the rules:
 ```
 ...
 #PermitRootLogin prohibit-password
 PermitRootLogin no
+...
+PasswordAuthentication no
+PubkeyAuthentication yes
 ...
 ```
 To take the changes into account, I'll restart the ssh service with the command: